 - Click the + icon and choose Inbox.
 You should see a new path added below the Change folder button.

-Some users are suggesting to create a new pst file and then set your old pst file as the default one.
+Some users are suggesting creating a new pst file and then setting your old pst file as the default one.
 According to them, this method solved the issue for many, so feel free to try it.

 7. Manually enter the location of the data file